Chocolate Raspberry Mousse Cake

 This cake is a great way to have a decadent raspberry chocolate dessert with an easy recipe.
 The chocolate cake layer is moist and delicious and the raspberry mousse balances the chocolate flavor.
 The soft textures of the raspberry mousse and chocolate whipped cream make this melt-in-your-mouth dessert so satisfying to eat.
 It is a lighter and fluffier version of chocolate raspberry cake.

-Tips for making mousse cake
+Tips for making the cake

 Here are my tips, so yours turns out like this recipe!